Omairkhan66555/shield-ai/README.md

 - Model not found message:
   - The app tries these in order: deepfake_detector_mobilenet_subset.keras → deepfake_detector_simple_subset.keras → deepfake_detector_simple.keras → deepfake_detector_model.keras → deepfake_detector_model.h5.
 Keep exactly one to avoid confusion.

-## Notes on model size and GitHub
-- GitHub blocks files > 100MB.
-If your model is larger:
-  - Prefer using Git LFS, or
-  - Publish the model under GitHub Releases and download at runtime.

-## License
-This project is for educational use.
-Replace this section with your chosen license if you intend to publish.